Application Process for General Internship and Behavioral Health Internship Program Applicants

 Number of Positions/Time Frame of Internship

-- There are four full-time, 12-month internship positions available.
+- There are two full-time, 12-month General Internship Program positions available.
 All interns are required to complete at least 2,000 hours (500 must be direct service) in order to satisfactorily finish the internship.

 - The training year will begin August 1 and end July 31.